ausaccessfed/dev-portal/docs/CONTRIBUTING.md

 # apt install ruby-dev ruby-bundler rake zlib1g-dev make gcc g++
 ```

-To install Jekyll and all the required dependencies, run the below command. **But make sure you are in the folder which contains the repository first (ie the `Tutorials` folder)**.
+To install Jekyll and all the required dependencies, run the below command. **But make sure you are in the folder which contains the repository first (ie the `dev-portal/docs` folder)**.

 ```sh
 # rake setup